DEEP DIVE - 12 min read

-What are common use cases for in-app messages?
+What are common use cases for in-app messaging?

 In-app messages tend to fall into several distinct categories, each with different objectives:

-In-app messages allow companies to educate and inform their users at scale.
+In-app messaging allows companies to educate and inform their users at scale.
 Compared to outbound email or information warehoused on a blog or in a knowledge base, in-app messages can be delivered while the user is active in the product, thus increasing resonance.
 Key use cases for informational messages are user onboarding, alerts about updates, maintenance and compliance notifications, and feature adoption.
 This category of messages tends to benefit from clear and concise language, minimal graphics or images, and often links to supporting documentation or external resources.
 For example, Cisco Cloudlock used an in-app message to inform users of a cyberattack that had begun spreading around the world, giving them the option to allow Cisco to automatically revoke malicious apps’ access to their systems.

 In-app messaging also allows companies to trigger notifications based on user actions.
 These behavior-aware messages can be used to reward users, acknowledge progress, or respond to external events like a user’s birthday or newsworthy events about the company or product.
 Delight messages can take the form of progress trackers, usage streaks, or gamification.
 Casual, personalized language and eye-catching graphics tend to work best with this message format.